CrowdJustice: United Kingdom

 Funded in 2015, Jengba (Joint Enterprise: Not Guilty by Association) raised £10,145 to intervene in a Supreme Court of the United Kingdom case on the law of joint enterprise in 2016.
 It was also the first crowdfunded case brought before the UK Supreme Court.

-Funded in 2016, the “People’s Challenge” to Brexit campaign raised £170,550 with 4,918 pledges.
+In 2016, the “People’s Challenge” to Brexit campaign raised £170,550 with 4,918 pledges.
 Once funded, this campaign brought a successful legal challenge to Brexit in 2017 to the Supreme Court of the United Kingdom resulting in the court determining an act of Parliament was necessary to trigger any final action.

-In January 2017, Liberty launched a campaign to raise funds to challenge the Investigatory Powers Act in the High Court, raising more than £53,000 in a week.
+In January 2017, the advocacy group Liberty launched a campaign to raise funds to challenge the Investigatory Powers Act in the High Court, raising more than £53,000 in a week.
 In April 2018, the High Court issued its ruling on the first part of the challenge, giving the government six months to rewrite core parts of the Act, which it found incompatible with EU law.
-Liberty's challenge to various parts of the Investigatory Powers Act is ongoing and, in May 2018, they completed a second crowdfunded campaign to support their challenge.
+Liberty's challenge to various parts of the Investigatory Powers Act is ongoing; in May 2018, they completed a second crowdfunded campaign to support their challenge.

 In January 2018, the Centre for Women's Justice crowdfunded on behalf of two women who were raped and sexually assaulted by John Worboys for a judicial review against the Parole Board and the Secretary of State for Justice (SSJ) to challenge the decision to grant Worboys parole.
-By November 2018, the Parole Board had reversed its decision and Nick Hardwick, the parole board chair, was forced to resign.
+By November 2018, the Parole Board had reversed its decision, and Nick Hardwick, the parole board chair, was forced to resign.
 The Centre for Women's Justice has gone on to crowdfund multiple cases on CrowdJustice.
 In June 2019, the Centre for Women's Justice launched two fundraising campaigns to bring two different judicial reviews against the Crown Prosecution Service (CPS).
 In the first campaign, they are representing the End Violence Against Women Coalition (EVAW) to challenge alleged CPS covert policy changes that are blamed for a collapse in the number of rape cases going to court.
-In the second, on behalf of Emily Hunt, to challenge how the CPS regards voyeurism in private settings under the Sexual Offences Act 2003.
+In the second, on behalf of Emily Hunt, they challenged how the CPS regards voyeurism in private settings under the Sexual Offences Act 2003.